|

 pick-up assembly make a mental note which way you ease it out.

-5. cut clamp for old sock, Remove old sock and using compressed
+Cut clamp for old sock, remove old sock and using compressed

 air blow out line.
-Slip new sock on, new socks Do not need a clamp
+Slip on new sock on.
+Socks do not need a clamp

 unless they come with one.
 Carefully reinstall Pickup into tank.